fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 * Issues remain in the areas of optimizations, quotations, library dependencies, hashing/equality/comparison and other areas noted above.

 * The feature is sensitive to the design of C# tuples, which is still being developed.

+### Possible Syntax Ambiguities

+The syntax chosen may induce ambiguities, e.g.

+   type X = struct val X : int end

+v.s. a type abbreviation:

+   type X = struct int * int

+This may be particularly problematic w.r.t. whitespace indentation rules, where ``end`` is meant to balance the ``struct`` token.

+TBD: the viability of the proposed syntax.